All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How do I store the medication with kids in the house?

-Keep injection pens in the refrigerator on a high shelf or in a container children cannot open.
+Keep injection pens in the refrigerator on a high shelf or in a container children can't open.
 Used needles go in a puncture-proof sharps container.
 Many pharmacies provide these for free.
 Never leave pens or needles where children can access them.

 What if my partner wants to start too?